intelligent002/interview-assignment/README.md

 ## Testing and Validation
 **Testing**:

-- Unit tests have been created, covering only two files related to leadership and Redis connectivity.
+- Unit tests have been created, covering two files related to leadership and Redis connectivity.
 - These tests achieve 100% line and branch coverage, representing a thorough approach to testing and reflecting the entire code.
-- While this level of coverage may be considered excessive, it demonstrates a commitment to comprehensive testing.
+- While this level of coverage considered excessive, it demonstrates a commitment to comprehensive testing.
 - It is noted that testing could potentially be limited to the final outcomes of each method for a more streamlined approach.
 - Validation of user input implemented, incorrect city names will be autocorrected.